-The water level in Lake Alexandrina is approximately 0.60 m AHD and Lake Albert is approximately 0.56 m AHD.
+The water level in Lake Alexandrina is approximately 0.61 m AHD and Lake Albert is approximately 0.72 m AHD.
 The difference is due to wind effects.

-As of Tuesday 04 May 2021, the weekly releases were approximately 3.3 GL.
+As of Tuesday 11 May 2021, the weekly releases were approximately 3.6 GL.
+Barrage releases have been wound back over recent weeks in order to maintain water levels around 0.6 m AHD.
+The risk of reverse flow (where seawater ends up flowing into the Lakes) also meant all gates were shut during the week.
 Gate openings at the barrages during the week can be seen in Table 1.